anbjos/spectral-transformer/README.md

 X \in \mathbb{R}^{d \times n}
 $$

-where each column corresponds to the representation of an element in the sequence.
+where **each column corresponds to the representation of an element in the sequence**.

 #### 2. Linear Transformations to Obtain Query, Key, and Value